 In 2009 he returned to Belgium and, in a way, also to his old love, journalism.
 At KU Leuven, he is a professor at the Master in Journalism and the Master in Communication Science.
 Meanwhile, he became an international expert in framing.
-He provides evidence-based communication advice on social themes such as sustainable agriculture, dementia, working-disability, Europe (autumn 2015), mental disorders (2015-2016), child poverty (2016), the destigmatisation of vulnerable people in society (2016-2020), radicalisation (2017-2019), multi ethnicity (2017-2018), palliative care / euthanasia (2017-2019), and migration (2019-2020).
+He provides evidence-based communication advice on social themes such as sustainable agriculture, dementia, working-disability, Europe (autumn 2015), mental disorders (2015-2016), child poverty (2016), the destigmatisation of vulnerable people in society (2016-2020), radicalisation (2017-2019), multi-ethnicity (2017-2018), palliative care / euthanasia (2017-2019), migration and affective polarization (2019-2020), and social media and asylum (2021).
 Contact details and a list of publications can be found on the website of KU Leuven.

 He can also be followed on Twitter: @baldwinvangorp.